 CRISPR pioneer Jennifer Doudna reflects on Nobel win, calls for 'responsible use' of gene editing technology

-Award for gene editing marks the first time an all-female team has won any science Nobel
+2020 award for gene editing marked the first time an all-female team won any science Nobel

 It's called CRISPR-Cas9, a powerful and relatively easy-to-use gene editing system that allows scientists to modify the DNA of animals, plants and microorganisms.

 In the eight years since Doudna and Charpentier unveiled their discovery, researchers around the world have been busy exploring its endless possibilities.
 It has potential for fundamental research in the biology of life, in preventing genetic diseases, in building more resilient agricultural crops, just to name a few.

 Jennifer Doudna spoke with Quirks & Quarks host Bob McDonald shortly after her historic win.
 Here is part of their conversation.

 Was it a shock for you to get that call from Stockholm?

 Well, it was.
 And I'm embarrassed to tell you that I missed the call.
 I had gone to bed.
 I turned my phone off and didn't wake up until right before 3 a.m. when the phone was just starting to buzz like crazy.
 And I woke up and I picked it up and somebody was asking, would you like to comment on the Nobel?
 And I thought they were asking about somebody else winning it so I said, well, tell me, I don't know the news, who won it?
 And they said, you won it!
 So that was a real shock.

 When you first published your research on CRISPR back in 2012, did you fully appreciate its enormous potential?